 Even though all your data is stored encrypted, you can carefully and selectively allow portions of your SpiderOak Network to be shared (or become public) to family, friends, colleagues, or clients.
 You can create a ShareRoom by choosing any number of folders from several of your computers.
 A ShareRoom may be accessed as a unique web URL or by entering a user's ShareID and RoomKey on the SpiderOak homepage easily allowing people you invite to view your documents, pictures, movies, and so on.

 Additionally, as you make additions or edits to the folders within a ShareRoom (no matter what computer those changes are made on), the changes are automatically viewable to those who have access to the ShareRoom.
 This process is definitely more efficient than having to constantly upload new changes to an FTP site or resend big files via e-mail.

-The SpiderOak client is distributed for Windows 2000, XP, Vista, and Windows 7, Mac OS X (as a Universal Binary for PowerPC and Intel), and 32 and 64 bit Linux packages for Ubuntu and Debian.
+The SpiderOak client is distributed for Windows 2000, XP, Vista, 7 and Windows 8, Mac OS X, and 32 and 64 bit Linux packages for Ubuntu and Debian.

 This means that the data from your Mac is accessible from your PC and your Linux box.
 Plus, you can create SpiderOak share rooms that include folders from any or all of your many platforms.
 Backup your Netbook, Powermac, Linux box and PC workstation all using the same account.

 We have also begun investigative work for providing SpiderOak on the OLPC.